-How do most marketers create a database?
-Does the marketer go off and simply order a big pull of data or purchases a list and hopes that these yummy target accounts are represented?
-To load the sales funnel with these accounts is actually an easier task that simply hoping that you’ll get lucky when creating a database, and they’re in there.
-Start by creating databases exclusively with the target accounts.
-Unlike the pray and spray method, where specific words are purchased in the hopes that they will attract top prospects doing searches, start by asking the sales and marketing teams to submit a list of exactly, precisely the companies the team wants to penetrate.
+Why not create databases that exclusively contain the target accounts?
 There is no excuse for marketing to companies that you don’t want.
-There are two parts to this challenge, though they should not be thought of as daunting.
-First, creating a database is a non-mystical, non-random exercise.
-It simply represents hard work and methodical research.
+Instead of using the pray and spray method, where specific keywords are purchased in the hopes that they will attract top prospects doing searches, ask the sales and marketing teams to compile a list of the actual companies the team wants to penetrate.
+There are two parts to this marketing strategy, but they should not be thought of as daunting.
+Creating a database is really a non-mystical exercise.
+It simply requires hard work and methodical research.
 It goes like this:

-- Once the list of top prospect companies is drawn up, then the next step is to match those company names with the actual companies on larger databases.
-Matching is a skill that takes both good tools and careful, manual labor.
-The tools that, say, recognize a VP of Sales’ scribbling of the name, “ARM” has to figure out if the person meant “Arm and Hammer” the brand, the stock signature of American Airlines, Fidelity Investments (because he meant to write FMR), American Medical Response (an ambulance company) … or if the author simply misspelled the target account.
-It can often come down to a judgment call.
-Good technology can get you part of the way there, but name matching often involves a human element, a live person looking at a couple possible matches and choosing what they feel the person really meant.
-It requires having some knowledge of target marketing, and putting into the equation an understanding that, using the above example, American Airlines would likely process a lot of credit cards, elevating it to be a likely candidate.
-Once the list is matched, and the accounts associated with their correct spelling, address, URL, etc., then the next step is the populating of the account with key contacts.
+- Once the list of top prospect companies is drawn up, the next step is to match those company names with the companies listed in larger databases.
+Matching is a skill that takes both good account based marketing tools and careful, manual labor.
+When a tool identifies a VP of Sales’ jotting of the name “ARM,” it has to figure out if the person meant the brand Arm and Hammer, the stock symbol for American Airlines, Fidelity Investments, or American Medical Response, or whether they simply misspelled the target account.
+This scenario often comes down to a judgment call, as good technology can get you part of the way there, but name matching often involves a human element ̶ a live person looking at possible matches and choosing what they feel the author really meant.
+It requires having some knowledge of target marketing and an understanding that American Airlines would process a lot of credit cards, making it a likely candidate.
+Once the list is matched and the accounts are updated with their correct spelling, address, website URL, etc., then the next step is to populate the account’s listing in the database with key contacts.

 What can make this process easier?